khenidak/london/README.md

 # Project London
 Project London is an experimental implementation of etcd api on top of Azure Storage Table.
 The implementation is scoped to supporting kubernetes clusters.
 A full implementation of etcd api is not on the scope of this project.
-A full implementation of etcd api on top azure storage is also not impossible due to way azure table perform transactions.
+A full implementation of etcd api on top azure storage is also not possible due to way azure table perform transactions.

 > While the functional correctness has been validated, the project is still in alpha status and we are tracking a set of known issues.